Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | turbulence | phase | per_screen | 0.431 | 0.585 | +0.154 | Stuck at init, PSON explores |
 | turbulence | amplitude | per_screen | 0.567 | 0.654 | +0.087 | Stuck at init, PSON explores |

 In these 9 scenarios, the deterministic baseline remains at the initial configuration (V ≈ 0.40-0.60), while PSON explores and finds better solutions (V ≈ 0.52-0.68).
-This is not a bug in the comparison—it's **validation that PSON solves the exploration problem** that deterministic methods cannot.
+This is not a bug in the comparison.
+It is **validation that PSON solves the exploration problem** that deterministic methods cannot.

 ### 6.2 Coherence Recovery
 *   **Baseline (Prime Gaps, no control):** $V \approx 0.40$ (Low Coherence)